$\widehat{Z}$ and Splice Diagrams: and splice diagrams

-\end{example}
+\end{Example}

 The plumbing graph and the maximal splice diagram are essentially equivalent as follows from the next theorem \cite{EN86}.
-For $a$, $b$ vertices of the maximal splice diagram, we define $N_{ab}$ as the product of all weights adjacent to the shortest path between $a$ and $b$, not lying on the path.
-Let $M$ be the plumbing matrix of $Y$ and $\adj(M)$ denotes the adjugate matrix of $M$, i.e. $\adj(M):=\det(M)M^{-1}$. \begin{theorem}[Eisenbud--Neumann] With the notation above, we have
+For $v$, $w$ vertices of the maximal splice diagram, we define $N_{vw}$ as the product of all weights adjacent to the shortest path between $v$ and $w$, not lying on the path.
+For a matrix $A$, denote $\adj(A)$ the adjugate matrix of $A$, i.e., $\adj(A)=\det(A) A^{-1}$. \begin{Theorem}[{\cite[Theorem~12.2]{NW05a}}] Let $M$ be a plumbing matrix of a negative definite manifold~$Y$ and let $N$ be as above.
+Then we have $ N = \adj(-M)$.
+Therefore, the maximal splice diagram of $Y$ determines the plumbing graph $\Gamma$ of $Y$. \end{Theorem}